 Family Tree Details

-Henry IIinvaded Deheubarth taking Lord Rhys prisoner and confiscating his lands.
+Henry II invaded Deheubarth taking Lord Rhys prisoner and confiscated his lands.
 Rhys was released a few weeks later.
 This prompted Lord Rhys to make an alliance with Owain Gwynedd, the Prince of Gwynedd to create an army to stand up to the Anglo-Normans.

 King Henry II returned to England and visited Henry of Blois, the bishop of Winchester who was dying.
-He also met with Lord Rhys, the important south Wales prince.
-A series of meetings took place during 1171 and 1172 where an agreement was reached whereby Lord Rhys could keep his land and was given the title justiciar of south Wales.
+He also met with Lord Rhys, the important prince of south Wales.
+A series of meetings took place during 1171 and 1172 where an agreement was reached whereby Lord Rhys could keep his land and was given the title justiciar of south Wales. ¹

 Laugharne Castle was the location of one of a series of meetings between King Henry II and Lord Rhys, that confirmed the lands held by the Lord, and where he was given the title of justiciar.

 Lord Rhys held the first eisteddfod at Cardigan Castle after rebuilding work at the fortress was completed.

 In this year Rhys ap Gruffydd, The Lord Rhys captured the castle at Kidwelly from the Normans.
 It is possible that he repaired its structure at this time. ¹